backend-development/backend-development-textbook/source/assets_and_webpacker.md

 ### Static files are fastest

-The first think to know is that assets do not need to be served through the rails stack, but should be served by the web server directly.
+The first thing to know, is that assets do not need to be served through the rails stack, but should be served by the web server directly.
 In the following diagram they are called 'static files':

 ![MVC in Rails](images/rails-mvc.svg)

-In production these should be static files.
+In production these  static css, js, svg, gif, webp, ... files are found in the `public` folder.

-In development we will write other files, that need to be compiled, optimized and / or concatenated to create these static files.
+In development we will write other files that need to be compiled, optimized and / or concatenated to create the static files.

 - Compile to JavaScript (e.g. typescript, coffeescript,...)
 - Compile to CSS (e.g. LESS, SASS)